tuOrzech/10xImages/.ai/api-plan.md

 ## 4. Validation and Business Logic

 - **Validation:**
-  - For file uploads, validate that the file is either a JPG, PNG or WEBP, has an acceptable size, and matches the expected MIME type.
+  - For file uploads, validate that the file is either a JPG, PNG or WEBP, has an acceptable size (max 10MB), and matches the expected MIME type.
+  - Generate MD5 hash of file content for deduplication checks.
+  - Ensure unique combination of user_id and file_hash to prevent duplicate uploads.
   - For JSON bodies, ensure that required fields (e.g., `original_filename` in job creation) are present.
 - **Business Logic:**
+  - **File Storage:**
+    - Files are stored in a Supabase Storage bucket with path pattern: `{user_id}/{file_hash}.{extension}`.
+    - File deduplication is handled at the user level using MD5 hashes.
   - **Image Processing & AI Integration:** The POST endpoint initiates an asynchronous process that calls an external AI service to generate alt text and filename suggestions.
 The job's status is updated as responses are received.
   - **Error Handling:**
     - If the AI service fails or returns errors, the API records the error message in the `error_message` field and adjusts the `status` accordingly.